rivernihil/5th-ed-modified-zener-psion/psion.md

 ```

 ### Quick Build
 You can make a psion quickly by following these suggestions.
 First, Charisma should be your highest ability score, followed by Wisdom.
 Second, choose any background.
-Third, choose the following cantrips (in addition to the required *psychic probe*): *eldritch blast*, *mage hand*, and *friends*, along with the 1st-level spells *charm person* and *shield*.
+Third, choose *iron will* and *kinetic burst* as your known psionic modes.
+Finally, choose the following cantrips (in addition to the required *psychic probe*): *eldritch blast*, *mage hand*, and *friends*, along with the 1st-level spells *charm person* and *shield*.

 ## Class Features
 As a psion, you gain the following class features.